Frederick Chiluba: Politics

 He later married the MMD Women's Chairperson, Regina Mwanza a divorcee.

 Despite his party's overwhelming majority in parliament, he failed to win support in his bid to amend the constitution allowing him to run for a third term.
 No member of parliament ever moved the motion in the house to amend the national constitution, the government never presented any paper on the matter nor was there any referendum to amend the national constitution.
 The third term debate was between different groups within and outside the MMD.
 Chiluba himself was quiet about it.
 He stepped down at the end of his term on 2 January 2002, and was replaced by Levy Mwanawasa, his one-time vice-president.
 Chiluba started out as a socialist, but accepted some economic reforms.

 Chiluba can be said to have left both an economic and a political legacy.
 Economically he started the process of ending Zambia's socialist command economy.
 He presided over various economic reforms.
 He worked closely with British Prime Minister John Major throughout the early 1990s to reduce Zambia's debt.
-Major and Chiluba restructured Zambia's debt to Britain which allowed Zambia to begin paying off debts to other foreign countries without their credit being negatively effected.
+Major and Chiluba restructured Zambia's debt to Britain which allowed Zambia to begin paying off debts to other foreign countries without their credit being negatively affected.
 This was considered the most successful debt restructuring Africa during the 1990s.

 Chiluba opposed international economic institutions.
 His successor Levy Mwanawasa re-established relations with IMF and World Bank which had been abolished during Chiluba's government.
 This view contradicts Chiluba's economic reforms which included the Privatisation of Parastatals which he spearheaded with close cooperation with the World Bank and the IMF.
 Chiluba is also credited with kickstarting the privatisation of ZCCM (Zambia Consolidatited Copper Mines) in the late 1990s, the country's crown jewel.